 - 9.1 Both the Component and the Office shall approve the final inspections and close-out of design and construction contracts.
-The Component shall: - 9.1.1 Notify the Office when Substantial Completion and Final Completion inspections are scheduled, and when all design services required are complete. - 9.1.2 Transmit final audit reports/inspections as required by law or required by authorities having jurisdiction. - 9.1.3 Resolve all outstanding contract changes, with no outstanding service or work items remaining. - 9.1.4 Provide the Office with executed Substantial Completion and Final Completion checklists, final payment checklist and the close-out matrix for operation and maintenance documents.
-Refer to Appendix 8 Substantial and Final Completion Checklists. - 9.1.5 Once final application for payment is approved by Office, submit a Final Project Report to the Board, through the Office, per Section 6: Project Reporting and Oversight Reviews above, and refer to Appendix 9 Final Report Form. - 9.1.6 Conduct a one (1) year warranty inspection at the eleventh (11th) month following Substantial Completion and submit to the Office a warranty walk-through letter noting all deficiencies discovered and in-need of correction, and the subsequent follow up warranty letter when all corrections have been made.
+The Component shall: - 9.1.1 Notify the Office when Substantial Completion and Final Completion inspections are scheduled, and when all design services required are complete. - 9.1.2 Transmit final reports/inspections as required by law or required by authorities having jurisdiction.

+- 9.1.3 Resolve all outstanding contract changes, with no outstanding service or work items remaining. - 9.1.4 Provide the Office with executed Substantial Completion and Final Completion checklists, final payment checklist, and the close-out matrix for operation and maintenance documents.
+Refer to Appendix 8 Substantial and Final Completion Checklists. - 9.1.5 Once final application for payment is approved by Office, submit a Final Project Report to the Board, through the Office, per Section 6: Project Reporting and Oversight Reviews above, and refer to Appendix 9 Final Report Form. - 9.1.5.1 Delegated projects and projects performed under the Chancellor's authority and above the President's authority do not require completion of the Final Report Form.
+These projects require a written statement from the Component indicating the date of the project's completion, the final total project cost, and a copy of the consent of surety for the final payment of the construction contractor. - 9.1.6 Conduct a one (1) year warranty inspection at the eleventh (11th) month following Substantial Completion and submit to the Office a warranty walk-through letter noting all deficiencies discovered and in-need of correction, and the subsequent follow up warranty letter when all corrections have been made.